chnaaam/face-detection-using-rgbd/README.md

-# 깊이 정보를 이용한 얼굴 인식 모델
+# Face Detection using RGB-D
 <br/>